 Three workshops were held in cooperation with the Abdus Salam ICTP in Trieste to strengthen the use of nuclear methods using accelerators and X rays in Member States.
-Also, the Agency, together with the American Nuclear Society, organized an international conference in Pocatello, USA, on participating in international programmes to return research reactor fuel to the country of origin."
+Also, the Agency, together with the American Nuclear Society, organized an international conference in Pocatello, USA, on the application and use of accelerators.
+Through the workshops and conference, a broad range of international experts and researchers from developing countries enhanced their technical knowledge of accelerator based techniques and their potential applications in their countries.